julian-klode/lingolang/docs/intro.md

 Go is a strongly statically typed programming language created by Google.
 It places a heavy emphasis on _goroutines_, a form of concurrent processes, ligthweight threads, that can commmunicate with each other via channels - a concurrent-safe queue.

-Being statically typed, Go can prevent certain type mismatches at compile time; for example, a pointer cannot be sent where a value is expected.
-Being strongly typed, it does not perform implicit conversions - a weak language could allow you to pass an integer where a string is expected, and implcitly convert the integer to a string.
+Being statically typed, Go can prevent certain type mismatches at compile time; for example, a integer cannot be passed where a string is expected.
+It is also strongly typed, that is there are no implicit conversions between incompatible types - a weakly typed language could allow you to pass an integer where a string is expected, and implicitly convert the integer to a string.

 Go's support for static typing is very rudimentary: There are few primitive base types, structures, pointers, and interfaces - a collection of methods, essentially.
 Importantly, there is no support for read-only objects - all objects are writable.